 We all know that winning is a good thing.
-It can be a cash prize or a trip to a dream destination.
+It can be a cash prize, or a trip to a dream destination.
 However, there are people who fall victim to scams that are based on fake prizes and sweepstakes.
-And day after day, these scammers stop at nothing to make sure that their next victim gives them as much money as possible before moving on to the next one.
-It’s important to know what kind of scams related to this that exist and what you need to do in the event if you are targeted as a potential victim.
+And day after day, these scammers stop at nothing to make sure that their next victim gives them as much money as possible, before moving on to the next one.
+It’s important to know what kind of scams related to this exist, and what you need to do in the event that your targeted as they’re next potential victim.
 Here’s the untold truth!!

 The History Of This Type Of Scam:

 This fake prize and sweepstakes scam, started by way of telephone.
 It’s hard to trace back to when this particular scam exactly started.
 However, because of technological advances, now scammers are using other mediums to employ their dirty deeds.
 The Internet is another big way for scammers to reach out to they’re potential victims.

 As the Internet became more popular, scammers began to pick up other techniques to contact their potential victims.
 They would find ways to extract a person’s email address and send them a spammy email telling them that they won some kind of prize.